 Matters specifically focused on student trustees

 Want to know more about being a student trustee?
-The Student Trustees Handbook (pdf) outlines some of the key points you need to know.
+The Student Representative Handbook outlines some of the key points you need to know.

-Boards of state and state integrated schools with students above Year 9 must hold an annual student trustee election in September each year (unless an approved alternative constitution under s105A of the Education Act 1989 provides otherwise).
+Boards of state and state-integrated schools with students above Year 9 must hold a student trustee election in September each year.
+The only exceptions are if an approved constitution published in the New Zealand Gazette, or a constitution in a state-integration agreement doesn’t specifically include a student trustee.
+Refer section 98A of the Education Act 1989.

 The Election Process

 The election process begins when the board of trustees sets an election date for the student election and appoints a Returning Officer (RO) to manage the election process.
 Boards must formally appoint a RO at least 37 days before the election date.

 Any student enrolled full time in Year 9 and above, and under the age of 20, is eligible to stand for election and vote in the school board election for a student trustee.
 Student trustees have equal standing, voice, accountabilities and vote as other board members, but they can't be the board chair (neither can the principal nor staff trustee).
 They're not just there to be seen and not heard.

 Ensuring the students at your school have the opportunity to know what it's all about before they stand and vote is important.
 If they want to know more about the board of trustees system, or what a trustee does, they should know where to access information, and where to go to place their nomination and their vote.

 It is then up to students to make sure they use their democratic right to vote for someone they think would do the job well.